Transcript #395: pythont compatible packages

 13:22 And all these little green dots, each one of these are a sample of either up, down, partially up, partially down.

-13:31 But you could see those sort of like over time.
+13:30 But so you could see those sort of like over time.

 13:33 I wish I could control how much time this is, but this is basically just the samples, some number of recent samples.